Mohamed-Fathy-Salah/xv6-public/README.md

 this could be fixed by updating CFLAGS in Makefile <br>
 Now we can see clearly trying to dereference a null pointer in xv6 will not cause an exception
 ![example-xv6](https://i.ibb.co/PrbSLR0/Screenshot-from-2021-01-25-16-29-30.png "xv6-try12") <br>
+Now we will try to make the xv6 support this feature and make an exception when trying to dereferencing a null pointer

 Read-only code: